 People “pet” the gas pedal when they drive so they never travel at a constant speed.
 This constant speeding up and slowing down wastes gas, and with 140+ billion gallons used each year by the US alone, millions of those gallons can be saved by using cruise control and traveling at a constant speed.
 Unfortunately, if you’re using cruise control and the person in front of you isn’t you’re constantly having to slow down or speed up because of their varying speed.
 And matching the cruise control speed of someone in front of you isn’t easy either.
-So here’s my solution…
+Various car companies are already working to solve this specifically using cruise control technology.
+But I think a lot of them over complicate and over design their solutions by requiring expensive technology and touch screen interfaces.
+So here’s something a little more simple:

-Equip cars with “Chained Cruise Control” (we’ll call it C3 technology).
+Equip cars with “Chained Cruise Control” (we’ll call it C3 for short).

 How it works: